 If dance is a natural outcome of exuberance, then it stands to reason that there’s no better home for it than New Orleans.
 Our city is the origin of more colors than can be named, more music than can be written on sheets, and more personality than one can even imagine.
 Of course the dance community is so rich and varied; so full of innovation and life.
 From bounce, to burlesque, to ballet, another iteration of a current dance discipline is always right around the corner.

 There is obviously no shortage of talent in our city, either; all you have to do is take a French Quarter stroll, and you’ll see it on every corner.
 At Live Oak alone, the students that have passed through our doors have earned themselves impressive accolades at extremely young ages.
-Most recently, our talented student Sterling Waterfield left to attend the school for The American Ballet Theater.
+Most recently, our talented student Sterling Waterfield left to attend t The American Ballet Theater school in California.
 And these departings of our insanely talented and hardworking students are always bittersweet, and not just because we will miss them, which of course we do.
 It’s also bittersweet because we know it’s almost impossible to keep career dancers in our city, and if they are going to pursue a real professional path, we know that they are probably going to have to leave.

 So, why is it that professional dancers are so frequently leaving our city to pursue a paying career?